AlexKaiLe/AlexKaiLe/README.md

 </div>

 **🎓 Computational Biologist Graduate** and **🥼 Machine Learning Researcher** from Brown University.
 I am passionate in leveraging biomedical research and computer science to develop innovative software solutions.
-In this GitHub, you will find several repositories that reflect a strong background across several disciplines.
+In this GitHub, you will find several repositories that reflect a strong background across several disciplines:

 - Deep Learning
 - Web Development